abhinavnatarajan/abhinavnatarajan-site/content/authors/abhinav/_index.md

     url: https://people.maths.ox.ac.uk/harrington/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied algebra, topology, geometry, and their applications to data science.
+bio: My research interests include applied algebra, topology, geometry, and their applications.

 # Interests to show in About widget
 interests: